mylescarey2019/DormRoommateFinder/README.md

 #### Possible Enhancements

+- [ ] clean up the accuracy of responsiveness
+- [ ] change footer from fixed on viewport to fixed to content
 - [ ] more robust user profile with authentication
 - [ ] more complex and comprehensive survey and match algorithm